NREL/floris/docs/examples.md

 ### 32_specify_turbine_power_curve.py

-This example demonstrates how to generate a turbine dictionary (or yaml file) based on a specified power and thrust curve.
+This example demonstrates how to generate a turbine dictionary or yaml input file based on a specified power and thrust curve.
 The power and thrust curves may be specified as power and thrust coefficients or as absolute values.

 ## Optimization